La Laguna, El Salvador: Administrative Organization

-Essentials

-The municipality has an area of 25.82 km^{2}.

 Population

 The population of the municipality is 5240 inhabitants until 2006.
 The population density is 202.94 inhabitants per square kilometer.

 History

 It tells the story that in 1807 the canton Loma Lisa or Santiago belonged to the party of Chalatenango.
 In 1816 it emerged as the village by the name of La Laguna.
 From 12 June 1824 to 22 May 1835, belonged to the department of San Salvador and then to the February 14, 1855 the department of Cuscatlán, being annexed after this date by the Chalatenango department since its inception.

 On August 14, 1845, the town was burned by Honduran forces.
 In view of this disaster and the unhealthiness of the place, authorities and neighbors arranged to leave the primitive seat and moved to Old Village site.
 On July 15, 1919, was annexed to the District of Dulce Nombre de Maria, but only in administrative matters, as in the judiciary remained attached to the Court of First Instance of Tejutla and June 29, 1932, the district of Chalatenango.

 During the Armed Conflict, La Laguna was a strategic town during the Salvadoran civil war in the 1980s Their houses, battered by bullets, witnessed and protective of its inhabitants, with its adobe walls 60 centimeters thick.
 The Montañona, was the aim to overcome the armed forces, as from its heights the whole sector and the movements of war camps was visible.
 View of houses and mountains, cobbled streets.
 On Montañona are the tatus where the guerrillas hid and that's where clandestine work Farabundo Martí Radio.
 With the signing of the peace accords the people reborn to be a tourist place and show its beauty.

-One of the most valuable men who gave this town is Don Luciano Calles who was mayor in 1972, and then served as deputy in the Legislative Assembly in 1976.
-Under his administration works were performed as the introduction of the network of sewers sewage, which at that time owned or departmental head; besides the construction of the Health Unit of the town with the help of FOCCO.
-Today, after almost two decades of armed conflict end in the country, La Laguna is a quaint, thriving and people with an entrepreneurial spirit; becoming one of the poles of social and economic development of the northern part of the department.
-Explains the Mayor Baltazar Elias Galdamez, La Laguna is a model town not only at the departmental level but also nationally by the various initiatives carried out in the town, focused on social inclusion, and environmental protection.
+A important figure of this town was Don Luciano Calles who was mayor in 1972, and then served as deputy in the Legislative Assembly in 1976.
+Under his administration the town saw the introduction of the network of sewers, as well as the construction of the Health Unit of the town with the help of FOCCO.
+Today, after almost two decades of armed conflict end in the country, La Laguna is becoming one of the centres for social and economic development of the northern part of the department.
+Mayor Baltazar Elias Galdamez has said that La Laguna is a model town at the national level by the various initiatives carried out in the town, focused on social inclusion, and environmental protection.